Woman sleeping in bed like a baby

 17. Take a Bath

 There are few things more relaxing than soaking in a nice warm tub.
-Light some candles, bring your book and enjoy some peace before beginning your bedtime rituals.
+Light some candles, bring your book, and enjoy some peace before beginning your bedtime rituals.

 18. Upgrade Your Mattress

 Not only can back pain disrupt your sleep, but it can also put a damper on your day.
 Depending on the age and quality of your current mattress, it may be time to upgrade.
+While this may be a rather pricey solution, doing your research can ensure you get the best mattress for your particular needs, and good sleep is priceless!

 19. Get New Curtains